Computacenter (LON:CCC) Share Price Passes Above 200-Day Moving Average of $2,762.38

 Computacenter plc (LON:CCC – Get Rating)’s stock price crossed above its two hundred day moving average during trading on Monday .
 The stock has a two hundred day moving average of GBX 2,762.38 ($36.00) and traded as high as GBX 2,880.52 ($37.54).
 Computacenter shares last traded at GBX 2,840 ($37.01), with a volume of 46,680 shares.

 CCC has been the topic of a number of research analyst reports.
 Berenberg Bank reaffirmed a “buy” rating on shares of Computacenter in a report on Tuesday, March 15th.
 Barclays lifted their target price on Computacenter from GBX 2,900 ($37.79) to GBX 3,160 ($41.18) and gave the stock an “equal weight” rating in a report on Tuesday, January 11th.
-Finally, Morgan Stanley lowered their target price on Computacenter from GBX 2,850 ($37.14) to GBX 2,800 ($36.49) and set an “equal weight” rating on the stock in a report on Friday, March 25th.
+Finally, Morgan Stanley decreased their price target on Computacenter from GBX 2,850 ($37.14) to GBX 2,800 ($36.49) and set an “equal weight” rating for the company in a research report on Friday, March 25th.

 The company has a current ratio of 1.21, a quick ratio of 0.96 and a debt-to-equity ratio of 25.50.
 The firm has a market cap of £3.21 billion and a price-to-earnings ratio of 17.58.
 The stock has a 50-day moving average of GBX 2,771.24 and a two-hundred day moving average of GBX 2,762.39.